A stochastic target approach to Ricci flow on surfaces: Mirror coupling

-Before we move on to the next step, we make an important point, which will be in fact the backbone of the argument, and comes from the fact that on negatively curved manifolds there are no conjugate points.
-Let $\phi$ be the angle between the minimal geodesic joining $x$ to $y$ and the minimal geodesic from $y$ to $a_i$, as shown in Figures \ref{Fig:2} and \ref{Fig:3}.
-Then we claim that $|\phi|$ is bounded away from $\pi/2$ on $Q_i$, with the bound depending only on $M$ and $\varepsilon_0$.
-To see this, first note that, any geodesic from $x$ to $a_i$ cannot be tangent to $a_i$, since for surfaces of non-positive curvature the geodesics from $x$ are transverse to $\Cut_x$ and thus also transverse to $a_i$, assuming that $a_i$ is not extended too much beyond $\hat{a}_i$ (this is clear by looking at the fundamental polygon in $\tilde{M}$ as above).
-Thus, if we let $y$ approach a point of $a_i$, the corresponding limit of $|\phi|$ is strictly less than $\pi/2$.
-By compactness (and continuity of $\phi$), all such limiting values of $|\phi|$ are bounded away from $\pi/2$, with bound depending only on the geometry of $M$.
-Thus, by assuming that $\varepsilon_0$ is small enough, we see (again by continuity and compactness) that $|\phi|$ is bounded away from $\pi/2$ on $Q_i$, with the bound only depending on $M$ and $\varepsilon_0$.
-Equivalently, $\cos\phi$ is bounded from below by a positive constant depending on $M$ and $\varepsilon_0$ under the same conditions.
-Because this one of the key geometric facts underlying our argument, we highlight it separately here.
+Before we move on to the next step, we make an important point, which will be in fact the backbone of the argument, and comes from the fact that on nonpositively curved manifolds there are no conjugate points.
+Let $\phi$ be the angle between the minimal geodesic joining $x$ to $y$ and the minimal geodesic from $y$ to $a_i$, as shown in Figures~\ref{Fig2} and \ref{Fig3}.
+Then we claim that $\llvert \phi\rrvert$ is bounded away from $\pi/2$ on $Q_i$, with the bound depending only on $M$ and $\varepsilon_0$.
+To see this, first note that, any geodesic from $x$ to $a_i$ cannot be tangent to $a_i$.
+Indeed, this is so because in the Euclidean plane and the hyperbolic half space, the curves which are equidistant to two points are geodesics and on any manifold a geodesic curve is uniquely defined by a point and the tangent at the point.
+Thus, the if the arcs from $x$ to $z$ would be tangent, this would mean that $x$ is on the arc $a_i$ which is a contradiction.
+It follows thus that any geodesic from $x$ to a point on $a_i$ intersects $a_i$ transversally.
+Thus, if $z$ is a point on any of the curves $a_i$, the angle between the geodesic arcs $xz$ and $a_i$ is always positive, and it varies continuously as $z$ moves along $a_i$.
+In addition, since the fundamental polygon $P_i$ changes continuously with $x$ (and $M$ is a compact manifold) we see that there is a value $\omega>0$ which depends on the manifold $M$ and the length of the extended arcs $a_i$, such that for any $z$ on any of the $a_i$ arcs, the angle between the geodesic arc $xz$ and $a_i$ belongs to $[\omega ,\pi/2]$.

+Next, suppose the point $y$ approaches a point $z\in a_i$ smoothly, from $Q_i\setminus a_i$ (visually, we think of letting $\xi_i$ go to zero in Figures~\ref{Fig2} or \ref{Fig3}).
+Then the limit of $\llvert \phi \rrvert$ is the angle between $xz$ and the (``outward pointing'') normal vector to $a_i$ at $z$ (this follows from writing everything up to first order at $z$), which in turn is $\pi/2$ minus the angle between $xz$ and $a_i$.
+Thus, the limit of $\llvert\phi\rrvert$ as $y$ approaches $z$ is bounded from above by $\pi/2-\omega$.
+(As this argument makes clear, this is just a simple consequence of the transversality of geodesics that do not coincide.)
+Again by continuity and compactness, this implies that there is some neighborhood of $a_i$ where the absolute value of $\phi$ is bounded from above by some constant less than~$\pi/2$.

+Thus, if we take $\varepsilon_0$ small enough and the point $y$ moves in any of the sets $Q_i$, the absolute value of the angle $\phi$ introduced above is bounded away from $\pi/2$ with the bound only depending on $M$, the length of the extended arcs $a_i$, and $\varepsilon_0$.
+Equivalently, $\cos\phi$ is bounded from below by a positive constant under the same conditions.
+Because this is one of the key geometric facts underlying our argument, we highlight it separately here.